Persistence In Prayer – Birthing Spiritual Promises

 These examples reveal that while God initiates His promises, human actions—like prayer, obedience, and faith—play an essential role in their fulfillment.

-Working the Promise: Lessons from Hannah
+Working the Promise Out: Lessons from Hannah’s Persistence in prayer

 Staying Focused

+Hannah’s persistency is a typical example of persistent prayer in the bible.
 Hannah exemplifies unwavering focus and determination.
 Despite years of barrenness and the discouragement of those around her, she persisted in prayer and worship.
 Every year, she traveled to Shiloh to worship, even though the priests who ministered there were known for their faults.
 Her focus was on God, not on human shortcomings.

 • Abraham: He waited 25 years for the fulfillment of God’s promise of a son.